real-eren/aoc-2022-day6/README.md

 The branch predictor only has so much capacity, though, so performance will tank after some CPU-specific length.
 This turning point is at about 308K bytes on my AMD 7700x.

-These next 2 plots shows the speed `y` of `dap` against the trial number `x`, with each line being a different input.
+These next 2 plots shows the latency `y` of `dap` against the trial number `x`, with each line being a different input.
 The sequence length appears in the `srand(_, ...)` term.
 No warmup iterations are performed.
 This was inspired by [a similar test shown by Daniel Lemire in his SIMD JSON talk](https://www.youtube.com/watch?v=wlvKAT7SZIQ&t=860s).
 ![learning period different inputs](./data/plots/david_against_trials_r7_7700x.svg)